 If the Compliance Determination Requirements are not sufficient to demonstrate continuous compliance, they will be supplemented with Compliance Monitoring Requirements, also in Section D of the permit.
 Unlike Compliance Determination Requirements, failure to meet Compliance Monitoring conditions would serve as a trigger for corrective actions and not grounds for enforcement action.
 However, a violation in relation to a compliance monitoring condition will arise through a source's failure to take the appropriate corrective actions within a specific time period.

-Changes to the compliance determination and monitoring requirements are detailed in the Proposed Changes section of this document.

-There are no compliance monitoring requirements applicable to this modification.
+- (a) There are no compliance determination and monitoring requirements applicable to this proposed modification. - (b) There are no new testing requirements applicable to this proposed modification.

 Proposed Changes